-This story is by Joslyn Chase and was part of our 2020 Summer Writing Contest.
+This story is by Joslyn Chase and was a runner-up in our 2020 Summer Writing Contest.
 You can find all the writing contest stories here.

 I’ve wanted to do this for so long.

 Gordon stood in front of the open hall closet, running his hand across the row of hanging coats, feeling their different textures beneath his fingertips.
 Scratchy wool, smooth poplin, the slippery impervious surface of a rain slicker.
 So many coats.
 Why did one woman need so many?

 He removed his own charcoal-gray dress coat—his only dress coat—and shrugged into it, replacing the sturdy wooden hanger.
 From upstairs, he heard the click of the bathroom door, the ventilation fan firing up like a helicopter engine.

 She was awake.